open-pioneer/trails-openlayers-base-packages/docs/templates/package-README.md

 <Component additionalProperty />
 ```

-> Give samples for available properties to show how to use them.
+> Describe how to configure the component using properties and provide examples to show how to use the properties.
 > Always start with the value that this setting provides.
 > ("To achieve this, do that."
 Not the other way around.)